atlassian/escalator/docs/glossary.md

 ## tainting

-When we refer to "tainting" a node, we refer to apply a Kubernetes taint to the node that prevents scheduling of pods to that node.
+When we refer to "tainting" a node, we refer to applying a Kubernetes taint to the node that prevents scheduling of pods to that node.
 We apply the "NoSchedule" effect when we taint a node.
 More information on tainting of nodes can be found [here](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/).